HussainAther/philosophy/neuro/comptheory.md

 Structural connectivity (SC) are the long-range anatomical connections among brain areas through white-matter fiber projections.
 We use fiber tracking using bounded diffusion of molecules in water to create non-invasive connectivity maps.
 In the past scientists used diffusion tensor imaging (DTI), we track neural fibers, but more recent studies have used advances in graph theory for much more research on topological features in brain connectivity.
+We use graph theory to use matrices characterizing covariance between regions to create network maps.
+Though graph theory relies on a priori information, we must a void cherry picking regions and connections in accordance with established theories.

 We can characterize the relationship between FC and SC as the former relying on connections between areas and the latter the physical characteristics of the fibers.
 Effective connectivity (EC) characterizes the interactions between visual processing regions (a psychophysiological interaction analysis) using structural equation modeling (SEM)